shraman-rc/vae/README.md

 ### What is a "Variational Autoencoder"?

 A variational autoencoder is an encoder-decoder pair of neural networks that are designed to perform variational inference.
-This means that the objective (error) function that the neural network is trying to optimize is essentially the ELBO, which in turn decreases the "KL-divergence" (a difference measure between the approximating distribution and the true posterior).
-An in-depth introduction to Variational Inference can be found in \[2\] and the auto-encoding framework in \[1\].
+This means that the objective function that the neural network is trying to optimize is (an estimate of) the evidence lower bound ("ELBO"), which in turn decreases the "KL-divergence" (a measure of the difference in information between the distributions, or "relative entropy") between an approximative distribution (q(z|x)) and the true posterior (p(z|x)).
+A quick (but technical) introduction to Variational Inference can be found in \[2\] and the auto-encoding framework for VI in \[1\].

 ### What can we do with Variational Autoencoders?